Micturition: Definition, Meaning, Topics, Stages, Properties, Problems, Process

 This is achieved via the perfectly coordinated activity of the nervous system and urinary organs.
 The micturition reflex, through stretch receptors in the bladder, signals the brain to begin the voiding process.

-The stages of micturition are discussed below:
+The stages of the micturition process are discussed below:

 Storage Phase